MrYossu/Pixata.Utilities/README.md

 I know, I really ought to document them.
 I probably will at some point, but haven't had time yet.

 ## Pixata.Extensions
 Some useful utility classes and methods I've developed over the past few years.
-I have only put in a few so far, and the test project is woefully empty, but hopefully that will change over time.
+I have only put in a few so far, and the test project is <strike>woefully empty</strike> less desolate than it used to be, but hopefully that will change over time.

 A [Nuget package](https://www.nuget.org/packages/Pixata.Extensions/) is available for this project.